-2020 has been a most unusual year so far.
+2020 was a most unusual year, and in 2021, we're still trying to find some semblance of normality.
 First, the drought and bushfire crises kicked into another gear, and then the Coronavirus pandemic changed the way we live our everyday lives.
-With most of us having spent time isolating at home over the last few months, we think everyone could do with a little extra cheer as winter hits - and as The Garden People, the thing that cheers us up most is a garden full of winter colour.
+With most of us having spent time isolating at home over the last 18 months, we think everyone could do with a little extra cheer as winter hits - and as The Garden People, the thing that cheers us up most is a garden full of winter colour.
 We’ve put together a list of our top 5 favourite winter-flowering plants.
 All of these are suitable for planting in June, and will add vibrant winter colour to your garden.
 Even if you're a little sick of being at home, with a garden full of these blooming beauties, you won't want to be anywhere else!

 Commonly known as ‘winter rose’, these lovely plants are ideal for adding soft, whimsical colour to a shady spot.
 They also do really well in pots.
 Ensure soil is humus-rich before planting, water well after planting and don't allow them to dry out during summer - a thick layer of mulch will help keep them happy.
 To learn more about hellebores, click here.

 These structural evergreens offer a long-lasting floral display in a range of vibrant, eye-catching colours, thanks to their showy bracts.
 Part of the protea family, leucadendrons require well-draining soil to thrive and prefer slightly acidic conditions.
 Otherwise, they're really easy to care for and require little maintenance.
 To encourage more prolific flowering in future and keep your plant compact, you should trim spent flower heads regularly.
 Learn more about caring for leucadendrons in this article.